brandondube/prysm/docs/source/index.rst

 :Release: |release|
 :Date: |today|

 prysm is an open-source library for physical and first-order modeling of optical systems and analysis of related data.
-It is an unaffiliated sister library to both PROPER and POPPY, codes developed for physical optics modeling of primarily space-based systems.
+It is an unaffiliated sister library to PROPER and POPPY, codes developed for physical optics modeling of primarily space-based systems.
 Prysm has a more restrictive capability in that domain, notably lacking multi-plane diffraction propagation, but also offers a broader set of features.

 Use Cases
 ---------
 prysm aims to be a swiss army knife for an optical engineer or student.
 Its primary use cases include:

 * Analysis of optical data
-* robust numerical modeling of optical and opto-electronic systems
+* robust numerical modeling of optical and opto-electronic systems based on physical optics
 * wavefront sensing

 Please see the Features section for more details.